DimedS/kedro-ibis-bigquery/README.md

 I want the preprocessed data to be stored in my local file system in CSV format, rather than being returned to the database.
 Therefore, I'm using `pandas.CSVDataset` for that.

 #### `src/kedro_ibis_bigquery/pipelines/data_processing/nodes.py`
-Here I described my `data_processing` function, which contains Python code written using the Ibis library syntax (similar to Pandas [[NOTE(deepyaman): If you anticipate any R users, it's apparently quite inspired by `dplyr` (https://ibis-project.org/tutorials/ibis-for-dplyr-users), but maybe there's no need to mention this if you don't anticipate much people with R backend.]]()).
+Here I described my `data_processing` function, which contains Python code written using the Ibis library syntax (similar to Pandas in Python or dplyr in R).
 This function fully replicates the SQL query we saw earlier.
 ```python
 import ibis